chelsea6502/chinese-checker/README.md

 ## Usage

-1. Copy Chinese text to clipboard
+1. Place Chinese text files (`.txt`) in the `input/` directory
 2. Run: `python script.py`

+The script will process all `.txt` files in the `input/` directory and generate a comprehension report for each file.

 ### Known Words Directory
 Create `.txt` files in the `known/` directory with one word per line.
 You can organize words across multiple files: